 The Azerbaijan Side of the Border (Shkhli)

-On the Azerbaijan side of the border, there is nothing much except a shop which sells snacks and drinks etc. There are also a dozen or so cars which can take you to anywhere in Azerbaijan.
+On the Azerbaijan side of the border, there is nothing much except a shop that sells snacks and drinks, etc. There are also a dozen or so cars that can take you anywhere in Azerbaijan.
 I needed a taxi/car for Baku, and I found that within a few minutes.
 In fact, the taxi drivers approached me immediately after I entered Azerbaijan.

-Taxi drivers on Azerbaijan absolutely can not speak a single word of English.
-The driver whom I negotiated the fare to Baku, he phoned one of his nephews who talked to me in English and then he translated to the driver.
-Finally, we agreed on 80 Azerbaijani manat for a shared taxi to Baku, that money is equal to almost $45 USD (April 2020).
+Taxi drivers in Azerbaijan absolutely can not speak a single word of English.
+The driver whom I negotiated the fare to Baku, phoned one of his nephews who talked to me in English, and then he translated to the driver.
+Finally, we agreed on 80 Azerbaijani manats for a shared taxi to Baku, that money is equal to almost $45 USD (April 2020).

-The drivers will initially ask you to pay $100 USD to Baku, but will later reduce the price if you act like you know the fare already (I didn’t know though, as my this border crossing was unplanned) but I acted like I knew.
+The drivers will initially ask you to pay $100 USD to Baku, but will later reduce the price if you act like you know the fare already (I didn’t know though, as this border crossing was unplanned) but I acted as I knew.

-Road from Azerbaijan border to Baku city is paved and in great condition.
+The road from the Azerbaijan border to Baku city is paved and in great condition.
 You will love to see the countryside of Azerbaijan which is green and beautiful.
 You will also see many villages alongside the main road.
-I really enjoyed the journey from Azerbaijan border to Baku.
+I really enjoyed the journey from the Azerbaijan border to Baku.
 It took another 3 hours from that border to reach Baku.